lehnerwhite/Sample/README.md

 # Sample
 This is a repository that contains samples of code that I have written for different purposes.

-The primary files I would recomment looking at are:
+The primary files I would recomment looking at are:\n -RexRank.ipynb\n -FacialRecognition/FacialRecNoteook.ipynb\n
--RexRank.ipynb
--FacialRecognition/FacialRecNoteook.ipynb